BEFORE YOU GO...

 The Treasury’s proposals to close down the loopholes leading to money laundering and flow of illicit money are being adopted by car dealers, who will be required to disclose the identities of buyers and their sources of income.
 The Treasury also requests that the source of funding for auto dealership owners be investigated, saying that weak enforcement of laws governing the used car market makes the industry appealing to fraudsters and drug dealers.

-Ukur Yatani, the cabinet secretary for the Treasury, is requesting a reform of the law to permit the filing of transactions in the used car market with the Financial Reporting Centre (FRC), which is required to trace illegal funds.
+Ukur Yatani, the cabinet secretary for the Treasury, is requesting a reform of the law to permit the filing of transactions in the used car market with the Financial Reporting Center (FRC), which is required to trace illegal funds.

 Along with organisations and individuals including casinos, accountants, and real estate agents, used car dealers will be labelled as non-financial reporting institutions in the evaluation.